Prof Charles Abraham, BA, DPhil

-Kate is an Advanced Accredited Practicing Dietitian and Credentialled Diabetes Educator working in private practice in Sydney and has a particular interest in vegetarian nutrition and plant-based diets, and the dietary and lifestyle management of diabetes and polycystic ovary syndrome.
-She was awarded the inaugural Credentialled Diabetes Educator (CDE) of the Year in 2015.
+Kate is an Advanced Accredited Practicing Dietitian and Credentialled Diabetes Educator working in private practice in Sydney and has a particular interest in plant-based diets, and the dietary and lifestyle management of diabetes and polycystic ovary syndrome (PCOS).

-She is the editor of the Australian Diabetes Educator, and a regular contributor to Diabetic Living Magazine.
-Kate has published articles in a number of nutrition and medical journals on the topics of PCOS, insulin resistance, glycemic index, diabetes, and vegetarian diets.
-She is also co-author of The Low GI Guide to Managing PCOS, The Low GI Vegetarian Cookbook, Low GI Gluten-Free Living, and The Bump to Baby Diet, and has authored a number of textbook chapters on PCOS, pregnancy and vegetarian nutrition.
+Kate is also a freelance health and medical writer and is the editor of the Australian Diabetes Educator and a regular contributor to Diabetic Living Magazine.
+She has published articles in a number of nutrition and medical journals on the topics of PCOS, insulin resistance, glycemic index, diabetes and vegetarian diets, is also co-author of several consumer books, and has authored a number of textbook chapters on vegetarian/plant-based nutrition, PCOS and diabetes.

-Kate is passionate about the role of plant-based diets in the prevention and management of type 2 diabetes.
+Kate is particularly passionate about the role of lifestyle medicine and plant-based diets in the prevention and management of type 2 diabetes.